 During World War II, Britain tested weaponized anthrax on Gruinard Island off the Scottish coast.
 They used the Vollum 14578 strain, detonating bombs above sheep to measure how deadly and spreadable it was.
 The tests proved anthrax could make an area uninhabitable for decades.

 The island was quarantined for nearly fifty years.
-Anthrax spores are insanely resilient—they survive in soil through everything.
+Anthrax spores are insanely resilient; they survive in soil through everything.
 Decontamination finally started in 1986 with 280 tonnes of formaldehyde sprayed everywhere.
 After monitoring healthy sheep placed on the island, officials declared it safe in 1990.

-Then in March 2022, a wildfire burned across Gruinard from end to end.
+Then, in March 2022, a wildfire burned across Gruinard from end to end.
 Officials downplayed it, but fire changes things.
-If the heat or disturbed soil degraded the formaldehyde layer, deeply buried spores could’ve become airborne again.
+If the heat or disturbed soil degraded the formaldehyde layer, deeply buried spores could have become airborne again.
 Nobody knows for sure.
-The fire didn’t prove contamination, but it raised enough doubt to keep Gruinard on the list of dangerous places.

 2. Bikini Atoll